Skip to content

 Education Session Held for Volunteer Fire Relief Associations in Allegheny County

-We partnered with State Sen. Devlin Robinson on an information session for Volunteer Fire Relief Associations (VFRAs) in Allegheny County to help them effectively and efficiently manage the state funds they receive.
+We partnered with State Sen. Patty Kim on an information session for Volunteer Fire Relief Associations (VFRAs) in Dauphin County to help them effectively and efficiently manage the state funds they receive.
 Every VFRA in attendance left with a copy of the department’s Management Guidelines for Volunteer Firefighters’ Relief Associations.
-This is the second education event the Auditor General hosted; the first one was in Bucks County in partnership with State Sen. Frank Farry.
+This is the fourth education event the Auditor General hosted.
+We’ve previously hosted events in Bucks County in partnership with State Sen. Frank Farry; Allegheny County with State Sen. Devlin Robinson; and Luzerne County with State Rep. Brenda Pugh.

 Interested in learning more about or hosting an education session?